 Ginger Candies for Nausea

 I wish I had these for all of my pregnancies.
 I usually experience moderate nausea in all of my first trimesters, luckily no throwing up involved this time around, but the usual heightened senses and extreme nauseousness that seemed like would never subside.
 Thankfully, it did subside, though not the case for all women.
 Some experience severe morning sickness either short-term or throughout their entire pregnancy — I feel for you mama.
 In my case, I would suck on regular mints and mint flavoured Tic Tacs to sooth my nausea.
 I kept a pack in my car, in my purse, and pretty much everywhere in the house.
 I also put a pinch of ground ginger in my tea every night up until the second trimester which did wonders for me.
-But let’s be real, the taste of ginger isn’t the best, so why not order these ginger-raspberry candies that will help ease the pain?
-Moms-to-be are raving about them!
+But let’s be real, the taste of ginger isn’t the best, so why not order these ginger morning sickness candies that will help ease the pain?
+Moms-to-be are raving about them and they’re made with organic cane sugar!

 Believe it or not, raspberry red leaf tea isn’t only meant for the third trimester.
 It can be consumed throughout your entire pregnancy in moderate amounts to help strengthen the uterus for a quicker labour and delivery.
 Drink one cup a day in early pregnancy and up to three cups a day in the third trimester.
 As for chamomile tea, it has soothing and calming effects.
 This naturally caffeine free tea is great before bed for a better night’s rest, or when you are feeling ill or anxious.
 It provides antioxidants and anti-inflammatory properties which is why it should only be consumed in small amounts (just like these powerful herbs and spices), and not enough studies have been done to ensure its safety during pregnancy.
 (Source)